How Counsellors Can Get More Clients

 Counsellors and Therapists Get More Clients

 Are you feeling frustrated because you’d like to get more clients?
-Are you waiting for the phone to ring or constantly checking your emails to see if you’ve had any contact from your online directory listing?
-Perhaps you’re anxiously checking the number of clicks on your listing or your website, hoping that soon you’ll receive an enquiry.
+Many therapists and practitioners start searching for ways to understand how counsellors can get more clients, especially when they find themselves waiting for the phone to ring or constantly checking their emails to see if an enquiry has come through.
+Perhaps you’re anxiously checking the number of clicks on your online directory listing or your website, hoping that soon you’ll receive a message from someone who needs your help.

 Advertising in an online directory is often one of the first things we’ll consider doing to attract clients.
 It can be a cheap way to get started, especially if it is a free directory.
 It may come recommended to us by our colleagues who find clients this way.